xMooddyy/staric/README.md

 When someone joins the server, the bot will respond with a random message in the welcomelogs channel as below:

 ![Welcome log](https://i.gyazo.com/20ff9bff54758b78e215f5d862dcfddb.png)

+# Conclusion

+We are at the end, thanks for reading this documentation.

+If you have any questions, issues or concerns, feel free to use the `s!contact` command, join our [support server](https://discord.gg/EFxRUJU) or contact me in Discord. `ahmood#0001`